 Depending on your system type, you can choose one to install the GNOME desktop environment as follows:

-Reboot the system to boot into the graphical mode:
+Reboot the system to boot into the graphical model:

 Congratulation, you have learned how to install and configure Gnome on CentOS 8.
-If you have any question, please leave a comment below.
+For further reading on GNOME, please refer to their official knowledge base.
+If you have questions or suggestions, feel free to leave a comment below.